OctopusDeploy/blog/blog/2017-11/scaling-octopus.md

 The ability to add machines to the [Octopus Worker Pool](#octopus-worker-pool) will be the silver bullet for your performance werewolves.

 > For security reasons we have our productions environments deployed by an Octopus server which is phsically segregated from our development Octopus server.
-Moving releases between the is painful.
+Moving releases between them is painful.

 [Remote Release Promotions](#remote-release-promotions) will be the present under the tree with your name on it.

+## When

+**2018**.
+We plan to release all of these features over the course of 2018.